 But today, the Salt Mine serves as one of the coolest underground amusement parks in the world.
 Inside this UFO-shaped mine, you will find a Ferris wheel, an underground lake, a mini-golf course, and numerous ping-pong tables.
 And not to mention that it makes up for the perfect location for a family picnic, especially during the hot summer days.

 Stretching from the Danube Delta down to the Bulgarian Black Sea Coast, the Romanian Black Sea resorts cover approximately 275 kilometers of coastline.

-The most popular resort is by far Mamaia, which is famous both amongst Romanians and tourists alike.
-In total, there are 12 resorts, but we recommend visiting Neptun or Saturn for an amazing family holiday.
+The most popular resort from the Romanian seaside is by far Mamaia, which is famous both amongst Romanians and tourists alike.
+In total, there are 12 resorts, but we recommend visiting Neptun or Saturn for a fantastic family holiday.

 And if you're looking for a destination filled with youth and energy, you can't go wrong with Costinesti or Vama Veche.

 This spa resort is one of the numerous hydrothermal and volcanic featured in the area, and it is located only 10 kilometers away from Lake Sfânta Ana.
 Even though at first glance, it might seem abandoned, the resort is a destination that promises peace and relaxation.
 The area is filled with countless trekking routes, and there are at least three beautiful nearby caves that you can explore.

 Târgoviște served as the princely residence between 1396 and 1714, and during that period, it was the most important economic, political, military, artistic, and cultural center in Wallachia.

 The Princely Court was moved to Târgoviște during the reign of Vlad Țepeș, also known as Vlad the Impaler, and visiting it will help you discover some of the legends and stories of the infamous voivode.